Lucio1024/Drupal_8_Raspberry_Pi_Digital_Signage/README.md

        $ ~sudo apt-get update

-4. Setup up SSH on raspberry pi Make sure that the pi is pluged in and connected to the network. *in raspberri pie terminal
+4. Setup up SSH on raspberry pi Make sure that the pi is pluged in and connected to the network. *in raspberri pi terminal

         $ ~ifconfig

-          *Write down address, netmask, and gateway.*
+          *Write down the IP address, netmask, and gateway.*

+5. Run the below command to chech wether DHCPCD is already running

+          $ ~ sudo service dhcpcd status

+          Incase it is not, activate DHCPCD as follows:

+          $ ~ sudo service dhcpcd start
+          $ ~ sudo systemctl enable dhcpcd

-5. Now in terminal we are going to edit your network settings and setup the static address.
+6. Edit your network settings and setup the static address.

-             $ ~sudo nano /etc/network/interfaces
+             $ ~ sudo nano /etc/dhcpcd.conf

-6. This will open up your network interfaces file, start by changing the line that says

-         iface eth0 inet manual
-         to
+7. Configure the static IP address.
+If your Raspberry Pi is connected to the internet via an Ethernet or network cable, then enter the command ‘interface eth0’; if it takes place over Wi-Fi, then use the ‘interface wlan’ command

-         iface eth0 inet static
+         iface wlan0
-7. Now you’ll need to add 3 lines straight after, if they aren’t already there.

-         address xxx.xxx.xxx.xxx
-         netmask 255.255.255.0
-         gateway xxx.xxx.xxx.xxx
+         static IP_address =  192.xxx.xxx.1/24
+         static routers= 192..xxx.xxx.1
+         static domain_name_servers= 192..xxx.xxx.1

          hit ctrl-O to write the file and then ctrl+X to get yourself back to your terminal screen.